saramibreak/DiscImageCreator/Doc/ReadMe.txt

   store the error message.
  _mainInfo.txt
   store the main sector as text data.
- _sub.txt
-  store the parsed sub channel file as text data.
  _subError.txt
   store the subchannel error.
  _subInfo.txt
   store the subchannel when the track number changes.
  _subIntention.txt
   store the subchannel data for securom.
+ _subReadable.txt
+  store the parsed sub channel file as text data.
  _volDesc.txt
   store the volume descriptor, path table and directory table as text data.